cyse7125-su24-team10/.github/profile/README.md

 This is the central question our project aims to address.
 Large Language Models (LLMs) have the potential to revolutionize various aspects of business operations, from customer service to data analysis and decision-making processes.
 Our project demonstrates a powerful approach to harness this potential: Retrieval Augmented Generation (RAG).

 ### Key Highlights:
-- **LLaMA3.1 Integration**: We utilize the advanced LLaMA3.1 model for superior natural language processing capabilities.
+- **LLaMA3.1 Integration**: We utilize the advanced llama3.1 model for superior natural language processing capabilities.
-- **Self-Hosted on Kubernetes**: Our solution is hosted on **Kubernetes**, providing unparalleled control, scalability, and customization options.
+- **Self-Hosted on Kubernetes**: Our solution, along with the llama3.1 8-billion parameter model, is hosted on **Kubernetes**, providing unparalleled control, scalability, and customization options.
 ### Project Demo
 Watch our project demonstration: